Many of us depend on coffee to perk us up in the morning, but it also has other effects on top of the obvious energy boost.

 How can I see if I have a caffeine intolerance?

 If you suspect you have a caffeine intolerance, it’s important to get this confirmed so you know what you can and can’t consume.
 Pinpointing a food intolerance is the first step in ensuring you stay healthy and don’t risk aggravating it or experiencing any of the unpleasant side effects,

-It’s possible to test whether or not you have a caffeine intolerance at home by ordering a food intolerance test.
+It’s possible to test whether or not you have a caffeine intolerance at home by ordering a complete sensitivity test.

 Drink coffee in moderation